Michael0725/Udacity_Trafficsign_classifier/README.md

  **Step 0 Load the data**

- Use the 'pickle' library, we import the data for this project
+ Use the `pickle` library, we import the data for this project